-Even with the slim profile, LG cramped in a few useful ports and doesn’t go the Apple MacBook way with only a USB-C port.
-The Gram 14 boasts a full array of connectors, including a USB-C port, two USB 3.0 ports, an HDMI port, a micro SD slot and a headphone jack.
+Even with the slim profile, LG added in a few useful ports and doesn’t go the Apple MacBook way with only a USB-C port.
+The Gram 14 boasts a full array of connectors, including a USB-C port, two USB 3.0 ports, an HDMI port, a micro-SD slot, and a headphone jack.
 Internet connectivity comes via 802.11ac with Bluetooth 4.2.
-For storage, there’s a 512GB M.2 SSD, which does not only guarantee speedy loading, but also doubles the 256GB storage space you get on competitors like the XPS 13, Blade Stealth an even the HP Spectre 13.
+For storage, there’s a 512GB M.2 SSD, which does not only guarantees speedy loading but also doubles the 256GB storage space you get on competitors like the XPS 13, Blade Stealth, and even the HP Spectre 13.

 Lightweight, and Speedy Too

 If you put it side-by-side with similarly priced notebooks, both the XPS 13 and Blade Stealth do perform slightly better, while the HP Spectre 13 will pull about even.
-Even with that, it still tricky to compare performance output here since all these laptops have different resolution screens –higher resolutions have been known to pull down scores.
-The gram 14 having a 1080p resolution, and so being the lowest in resolution, it does take the honors, albeit with a few pauses.
+Even with that, it is still tricky to compare performance output here since all these laptops have different resolution screens –higher resolutions have been known to pull down scores.
+The LG Gram 14 has a 1080p resolution, and so being the lowest in resolution, it does take the honors, albeit with a few pauses.

-Ultraportables are always strong on battery life, and the gram 14 tends to perfect on that.
+Ultraportables are always strong on battery life, and the Gram 14 tends to perfect on that.
 It will give you anything around 15 hours 27 minutes, which is a major improvement from the Gram 13’s 12 hours 29 minutes, and better than the Dell XPS 13 (10: 34), Razer Stealth (9:17), and HP Spectre 13 (8: 15).
-Again, higher resolution screen not only play a part in eating into resources, but also draining the battery, so it is encouraging that the gram 14 will have enough juice to see you through a full day of work or travel.
+Again, a higher resolution screen not only plays a part in eating into resources but also draining the battery, so it is encouraging that the gram 14 will have enough juice to see you through a full day of work or travel.